Division of Mallee

 The Division of Mallee is an Australian Electoral Division in the state of Victoria.
 It is located in the far north-west of the state, adjoining the border with South Australia in the west, and the Murray River (which forms the border with New South Wales) in the north.
 At 81962 km2, it is the largest Division in Victoria.
 It includes the centres of Mildura, Ouyen, Swan Hill, St Arnaud, Warracknabeal, Stawell, Horsham and Maryborough.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+Mallee is centred on the north west of Victoria, and since the 2022 federal election consists of the shires of Buloke, Central Goldfields, Gannawarra, Hindmarsh, Loddon, West Wimmera, Yarriambiack; the rural cities of Horsham, Mildura, and Swan Hill, as well portions of the shires of Northern Grampians and Pyrenees.

 History

 The division was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 election.
 It was named after the Mallee region of Victoria, in which the division is located, which itself is named after the mallee variety of eucalyptus.
 Note that the division also includes the Wimmera region of Victoria, which is why the title of the sitting member's newsletter is Wimmera Mallee News.